 As I write this I’m in the midst of an intermittent fast which I started last night at 9pm and will end today around 1pm.
 I’m doing this because for the past 4 days I’ve eaten more sugary and gluten-full treats than in the previous year combined and felt like giving my gut some time to rest.

-I’m usually one to follow a pretty strict low-carb Paleoesque approach to eating but decided this year to indulge in the festive season and take part in the socially accepted gluttony that shows up around Christmas time.
+I’m usually one to follow a pretty strict low-carb Paleoesque approach to eating (Edit – I gave this up 2 years ago after realizing I was harming my system rather than helping it with the excess fat and lack of sugars, more on that here) but decided this year to indulge in the festive season and take part in the socially accepted gluttony that shows up around Christmas time.

 The trick though is that this year I’ve got my toolkit ready to prevent or reduce all of the associated tiredness, brain-fog, weight gain and feelings of regret that often follow a holiday binge.